 The best bread maker is, as we all know, Paul Hollywood.
-However for those of lesser skill, a bread maker of the electric type is a more practical solution to getting your daily loaf.
-The best bread makers – known as bread machines in the USA – are coming into their own now.
-Everyone is self-isolating and social distancing, and bread sells out rapidly when it appears on supermarket shelves… and some of it is also slightly suspect, hygiene-wise, if you think about it.
+However for those of lesser skill, a bread maker of the worktop type is a more practical solution to getting your daily loaf, especially if you've been affected by social distancing measures.
+But it's not just a virus that's propelled bread makers – known as bread machines in the USA – to the fore.
+It's a general lack of freshness in supermarkets and some bakeries, too.

-When bread makers work well, it really is as simple as chucking in a load of ingredients and then going away to do something more productive, like trying to find toilet paper.
-There's no kneading, no stirring, no pouring in of mixed seeds: the best bread makers do it for you.
+When bread makers work well, it really is as simple as chucking in a load of ingredients and then going away to do something more productive.
+There's no kneading, no proofing, no pouring in mixed seeds: the best bread makers do it all for you.

 How to choose the best bread maker for you

-You'll also need to decide what type of machine you want - most on this list are pretty simple to operate, just add the ingredients, press a few buttons and let the machine do all the work for you.
-Some, like the Sage, are a little more complex, and aimed at bakers with Paul Hollywood level skills.
+You'll also need to decide what type of machine you want and how much you want to spend – most of the models on this list are pretty simple to operate, just add the ingredients, press a few buttons and let the machine do all the work for you.

 Bread makers have health benefits as well, don't ya know: a number of our selections here have gluten-free modes.
 And weirdly, you can usually use them to make jam, giving you an entire breakfast from one device.
 What's not to like?